syncfusion-content/blazor-docs/blazor/diagram/interaction.md

 ## Orthogonal segment editing

 * Orthogonal thumbs allow you to adjust the length of adjacent segments by clicking and dragging it.
 * When necessary, some segments are added or removed automatically, when dragging the segment.
-This is to maintain proper routing of orthogonality between segments.
+This is to mastertain proper routing of orthogonality between segments.
 * When editing the segment collection of connector, the following event gets triggered.

 | Events | EventArgs | Description |